writethedocs/www/docs/hiring-guide/portfolios.rst

 - validates domain knowledge in a particular area
 - showcases your understanding of good technical writing technique

+Hiring managers and interviewers are pressed for time like anyone else.
+Long pieces are unlikely to be read in their entirety.
+Include the best sections that really showcase your skills and abilities.

+You can incude links to published documents you contributed to.
+Include disclaimers where appropriate, as content you do not own or host on your own site may change or be removed at any time.

+Include a short description of each piece that talks about your process for creating it.
+Even for samples you create on your own, overview who you would expect to involve in creating the doc.
+Woud you talk to product managers, engineers, QA?
+Would you involve reviewers or editors?
+Talk about your process for writing your samples.

 What not to include in a portfolio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~